juszczk/webscraping-regon/README.md

 # webscraping-regon
-Simple scraper for obtaining basic information about entities from Office of Statitics in Poland (https://stat.gov.pl/).
+Simple scraper with Selenium for obtaining basic information about entities from Office of Statitics in Poland (https://stat.gov.pl/).
 Entities are searched through their NIP numbers, earlier proided in csv file with target entities.